CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/CombatRules/DamageTypes.md

 ### Radiant

-Damage caused specifically by Miracles or sunlight.
+Damage caused specifically by divine power or sunlight.

 ### Silver